- Entity Choice Generally

 - Tax Considerations and Related FAQs

-An LLC, or limited liability company, is a type of entity that protects its members and managers from liability, unless they personally do bad things.
+An LLC, or limited liability company, is a type of entity that protects its owners (members) and managers from liability, unless they personally do bad things.
 Like a corporation, an LLC happens when its Articles of Organization are filed with the state authority.
 In California, this is generally an online form.
 Keep in mind, there are other filings, and then ongoing responsibilities of those managers and members to continue shielding them from liability.
 And if there’s more than one Member, having a written operating agreement is highly advised.
 There may also be tax advantages to filing as an LLC.

 Aaah, if life were only that easy.
 Actually, sometimes it is.
 One rule of thumb — is it a small business not providing professional services, with no plans for investors and modest gross receipts?
 That’s a case where you might lean heavily toward an LLC.
 Investors on the horizon?
 Corporation.
 The analysis can get tortured for businesses that are larger or are growing.
 Real estate tends toward LLCs.

 An S Corporation is a corporation that has made an election (i.e., timely filed a form) to be taxed as a “pass-through”, i.e., the corporation itself is generally not taxed, but all of the taxes for profits and income, as well as for losses and expenses, are passed through to become the obligations of the individual shareholders.
-There are limitations to what corporations can elect S Corporation treatment.
+There are limitations to which corporations can elect S Corporation treatment.
 For example, S Corporations cannot be owned by more than 100 shareholders or by non-resident aliens.
 The “S” stands for . . . wait for it . . . small.

 Nice.
 Figuring if you click here you’re home free.
 In a way, yes.
 To form one, you file Articles of Incorporation with the governing corporate authority in your state.
 In California, where my practice operates, that’s the Secretary of State.
 Articles should contain certain provisions that may or may not be obvious to you, and are not contained in most templates offered by the state or online corporate formation.
 Additionally, formation is the first of several steps to take to ensure that your corporation is protecting you.

 You’ve read a lot about that, I’m sure.
 There can be reasons to form there.
 Here are two that come up a lot: First, your business is going to have big deal investors who like being in Delaware, sometimes for reason number . . .
-Two: Delaware law is corporate-centric, efficient, and can provide better protections for the corporation’s officers and directors.
+Second: Delaware law is corporate-centric, efficient, and can provide better protections for the corporation’s officers and directors.
 But like filing anywhere else, if the principal place of business is in another state, you’ll need to register your corporation (or LLC) in that state as well as filing a “foreign” corporation/LLC in Delaware.